Marconi Research Centre: Second World War and its aftermath

 In April 1940 the Royal Air Force took charge of the team around Eckersley dealing with Radio propagation.
 By August 1941, with the Admiralty Signal Establishment set up, the rest of the laboratories were taken over by the Admiralty.

 When the UK electronics industry developed during the 1940s and 1950s, the campus expanded to include research into radar, general physics, high voltage, vacuum physics and semiconductors.
 At its peak the Centre employed more than 1,200 engineers, technicians, craftsmen and support staff.
 It was also home to the Marconi Company's museum containing numerous original artifacts from the pioneering period of Guglielmo Marconi's work on wireless telegraphy.

 The Great Baddow tower.
 A WWII, Grade II listed Chain Home tower.

-The site still includes a prominent local landmark, a 360 ft-high (110 m) former Chain Home radar tower visible across the surrounding countryside.
+The site still includes a prominent local landmark, a 360 ft high former Chain Home radar tower visible across the surrounding countryside.
 The last remaining tower maintaining all of its platforms, the tower was given a Grade II listed status by Historic England in October 2019.